Frequently Asked Questions

 block logs the specificerror

-server-side but returns a generic error message (""An error occurred while sending the SMS.""
+server-side but returns a generic error message ("An error occurred while sending the SMS.") to the client to avoid exposing internal details.
+Useerror.status

-if provided by the Twilio library, otherwise defaults to500 Internal Server Error
+if provided by Twilio, otherwise default to500 Internal Server Error

-Now, let's create a basic form on the homepage to interact with our API route.
+Create a basic form on the homepage to interact with your API route.

 Modify the Homepage: Open